jessemonroy650/pgb-example-core-media/README.md

 Besides creating the [Media](https://www.npmjs.com/package/cordova-plugin-media#media) object this app will only use the *[play](https://www.npmjs.com/package/cordova-plugin-media#mediaplay)* method.

 ## GOTCHA

++ No warning when plugins do NOT load into the final bundle.
++ With cli-7.0.1 a new "builder" is used by default.
++ The path to files within the APK bundle has changed.
+It is inline with Cordova CLI and Phonegap CLI.

 Compatibility issues within Android require